vistormu/proxima/README.md

     </a>
 </p>

-Proxima is a markup language that offers the simplicity of markdown with the power of LaTeX.
+Proxima is a markup language that offers the simplicity of Markdown with the power of LaTeX.

+> It is currently under development, so actually it is not even as powerful as Markdown ;).

 Its syntax is very simple: